-In recent years, there has been a large emphasis placed on facilitative interactions both in the study of ecology as a whole, and specifically in plant-animal interactions.
+In recent years, there has been a large emphasis placed on facilitative interactions both in the study of community ecology as a whole (cite Vellend review perhaps), and specifically in plant-animal interactions (citation).
 Facilitation, also known as commensalism, results in a net positive effect on one of the interacting species while the other experiences a net neutral effect (Bertness & Leonard 1997; Molina-Montenegro et al. 2016; Zuliani et al. 2021).
 Understanding this type of plant-animal interaction has been proposed as an important tool to understanding community functionality, specifically in high-stress ecosystems, as the frequency of these types of interactions tends to increase (Lortie et al. 2016; Dangles et al. 2018).
-This category of plant-animal interactions can be further subdivided into 2 different types of facilitative interactions; 1) A positive effect on the animal species with a neutral effect on the plant species and 2) A positive effect on the plant species with a neutral effect on the animal species.
+This category of plant-animal interactions can be further subdivided into 2 different types of facilitative interactions; 1) A positive effect on the animal species with a neutral effect on the plant species and 2) A positive effect on the plant species with a neutral effect on the animal species (citations).
 When an animal species experiences a positive effect while the associating plant species is unaffected, the animal is typically utilizing various characteristics of the plant to ameliorate various external stressors (Zuliani et al 2021).
 For instance, the lizard species, Gambelia sila, utilize the shrub cover produced by foundational shrub species in desert ecosystems to ameliorate harsh abiotic conditions and to aid in thermoregulation (Noble et al. 2016; Westphal et al. 2018; Ivey et al. 2020).
 This plant-animal facilitative interaction poses no negative nor positive effect on the plant species while providing a substantial benefit to the animal species.
 In contrast, facilitation where a plant species positively benefits while the animal species is unaffected is primarily seen through seed dispersal.
 While in some cases seed dispersal can be seen as a mutualistic interaction, through the consumption of fruit and dispersal of seeds via excrement (Ramaswami et al. 2017), this form of zoochory could also be achieved through the attachment and transportation of seeds on the exterior of an animal, also known as epizoochory (Schupp 1993; Herrera 2002).
 This interaction provides a positive benefit to the plant species, as it is able to disperse its seeds to establish viable offspring, while have a neutral effect on the animal species, which is unaware of the interaction (Sorensen 1986; Dovray et al. 2012).
 The presence of both varieties of plant-animal facilitative interactions allow for a positive effect on the beneficiary species, which in turn will have positive influence on the community composition and structure of these ecological systems (Lortie et al. 2016; Zuliani et al. 2021).
+Same as other sections - end with even a single wrap-up sentence that states ???
+Implication, next step, big gap, the future..

 III.
 Indirect Interactions: